HobnobMancer/pyrewton/README.md

 &emsp;&emsp;Directory containing the submodule that takes a list of species and downloads all directly linked GenBank (.gbff) files in the NCBI Assembly database.

-##### pyrewton: Genbank submodule: get_cazyme_annotations
+##### pyrewton: Genbank submodule: get_genbank_annotations

-&emsp;&emsp;Directory containing the submodule to retrieve cazyme annotations from GenBank files.
+&emsp;&emsp;Directory containing the submodule to retrieve all protein annotations from GenBank files.

 ##### pyrewton module: annotations

-Directory containing all submodules that are involved in handling cazyme genomic annotations.
+Directory containing all submodules that are involved in retrieving genomic annotations.

-##### pyrewton: Genbank submodule: get_uniprot_proteins

-&emsp;&emsp;Directory containing the submodule that retrieves all cazyme entries in UniProt in the species passed to the submodule.
+**get_uniprot_proteins.py** - retrieves all protein entries in UniProt in the species passed to the script.
+**search_uniprot_proteins.py** - search proteins retrieved from UniProt to identify those with link to the CAZy database, and those with potential cazyme functionality inferred from their EC number and/or GO (Gene Ontology) annotated function.
+**search_genbank_annotations.py** - search dataframe of cazymes retrieved from UniProt against dataframe of proteins retrieved from GenBank files to identify cazymes retrieved from the GenBank files.
+Then search GenBank proteins for those with inferred cazyme functionality and write these out to another dataframe.